DragonoBlade/DragonoBlade/README.md

 - **Coding:** Turning ideas into reality through lines of code and creative problem-solving.

 ## 📨 Let's Connect and Collaborate
 Join me on this exciting journey as I learn, create, and contribute.
-If you share a passion for coding, and technology, or just want to connect, feel free to reach out.
+Feel free to reach out if you share a passion for coding and technology or want to connect.
 Together, we can make a positive impact with innovation!

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=JovaunHenriques)